 What your sibling relationships revels about your relationships with others.

-Whether you have one sib or ten sibs, “there may be no relationship that can run quite as deep or survive quite as long as those among siblings.” ~ Jeffrey Kluger
+Whether you have one sib or ten sibs, "there may be no relationship that can run quite as deep or survive quite as long as those among siblings," says Jeffrey Kluger.

 Most people remain curious about their birth order.
 They want to know what, if anything their birth order means and how it affects their family structure and their relationships with their siblings.

-A few sibling facts according to Jeff Kluger, author of The Sibling Effect: What the Bonds of Brothers and Sisters Reveal About Us:
+Here are a few sibling facts, according to Jeff Kluger, author of The Sibling Effect: What the Bonds of Brothers and Sisters Reveal About Us: